 Day trips

-Finally, if you’ve exhausted the entertainment potential of Vienna (or simply want a change of scene), various other cities, sights, and experiences are within an easy day trip by car, bus, train, or boat.
+Finally…if you want a change of scene, various other cities, sights, and experiences are within an easy day trip by car, bus, train, or boat.

-(That page of suggestions remains a work in progress as I slowly make the trips myself.
-Not an easy task, as I’m not used to travelling anywhere you can’t reach by tram.)
+The page of suggestions remains a work in progress as I slowly make the trips myself.
+Not an easy task, as I’m not used to travelling anywhere you can’t reach by tram.